The Thomas Pages homepage

 1 Samuel 17:54.

-Or perhaps to Shiloh, the Tabernacle – in an act of thanksgiving to God.
+• Or perhaps to Shiloh, to the Tabernacle – in an act of thanksgiving to God for victory over the Philistine hero.

-But Jerusalem?
+But 'Jerusalem'?
 It was not even Jewish.
-It was a Jebusite city!
+It was a Jebusite/Canaanite city!

 Without doubt the roots of David's faith were in the holy traditions of Abraham.
-Family visits to worship at Shiloh would have allowed him to hear readings from the sacred Torah with its stirring examples of Abrahamic faith, a faith in which Abram had honoured the king of ancient Amorite city of Salem, which they passed by on each trip.
+Family visits to worship at Shiloh would have allowed him to hear readings from the sacred Torah with its stirring examples of Abrahamic faith, a faith in which Abram had honoured the king of the ancient Amorite city of Salem, which David's family passed by on each trip to Shiloh.

-Abram had counted Amorites and Jebusites among his friends.
-Not only had he worshipped God at their open-air sanctuaries in Shechem and Mamre (Gen.12:6;13:18), but he had even referred to God in the terms used by Salem's Amorite/Jebusite king when publicly rebuking the king of Sodom (Gen.14:18-23, about 2085 BC).
+had counted Amorites and Jebusites among his friends.
+Not only had he worshipped God at their open-air sanctuaries in Shechem and in Mamre (Genesis 12:6;13:18), but he had even referred to God in the terms used by Salem's Amorite/Jebusite king when publicly rebuking the king of Sodom (Genesis 14:18-23, about 2085 BC/BCE).

 Who